lexibank/chacolanguages/README.md

-# CLDF dataset accompanying Brid et al.'s "omparative Wordlist for the Languages of the Gran Chaco Area" from 2022
+# CLDF dataset accompanying Brid et al.'s "Comparative Wordlist for the Languages of the Gran Chaco Area" from 2022

 ## How to cite